Flag of Canada

 Mixing order

-4. Prior to adding glyphosate, add the correct amount of herbicide tank mix partner if required.
+3. Add the correct amount of herbicide tank-mix partner if required.

-8. Maintain continuous and constant agitation throughout application until spraying is complete.
+6. Continue agitation during application.
 After any break in spraying, agitate thoroughly before spraying again.

 Tank Mixes